Resch17/repertoire/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Running the Database
+You must run JSON server in another instance of your terminal so you will have access to the data that ***Repertoire*** is capturing.
+Navigate to the api directory and run the following command:
+> `json-server -p 8088 repertoire.json`

+This will run the provided sample database on port 8088.
+Please note that since this test database is inside the development folder, changes to the database may cause the app to refresh.
+To avoid this, copy `api/repertoire.json` to a folder outside the ***Repertoire*** directory and run the above command from there.

 ## Running the App
 In the project directory, you can run:
 > `npm start`